0xFlazh/userGuide/OVERVIEW.md

 ## High level overview

-At a high level, Oxflazh functions just like a normal exchange.
-Unlike a traditional exchange, which has all of its business logic defined and executed on a private server owned by a company, Oxflazh's business logic is defined and executed in a smart contract on the public, decentralized [Ethereum](https://ethereum.org) blockchain.
-The Oxflazh GUI (Graphical User Interface) is designed to let you interact with the Oxflazh smart contract without having to deal with the low-level details of blockchain transactions.
+At a high level, 0xFlazh functions just like a normal exchange.
+Unlike a traditional exchange, which has all of its business logic defined and executed on a private server owned by a company, 0xFlazh's business logic is defined and executed in a smart contract on the public, decentralized [Ethereum](https://ethereum.org) blockchain.
+The 0xFlazh GUI (Graphical User Interface) is designed to let you interact with the 0xFlazh smart contract without having to deal with the low-level details of blockchain transactions.

-Like any other exchange, Oxflazh has an order book of resting orders.
+Like any other exchange, 0xFlazh has an order book of resting orders.
 A resting order consists of a price, volume, expiration time (measured in blocks), and signature.
 In effect, it represents a signed intent to trade.
 When you create a new resting order, it gets broadcast to an off-chain order book server.
 The primary benefit of storing resting orders off-chain is that you don't have to create an Ethereum transaction and pay gas to submit a resting order.
-Oxflazh does have a backup mechanism that allows orders to be submitted with on-chain transactions.
+0xFlazh does have a backup mechanism that allows orders to be submitted with on-chain transactions.

 ## Trading